 I took a break from ship modeling for about 6 years but got back into it in December, 2014.
 I resurrected the Model Shipways kit of Emma C. Berry that I started 15 years ago.
 I didn't get far with it back then because I realized it was too difficult for my skill level at the time.
 It was not in the best shape and needed a bit of correcting, but it served its purpose of getting me re-started with the hobby.
-I'm currently working on scratch building a 3/8" scale model of the scow schooner Alma up until the end of November (2015) but got burned out so I have set it aside for a while.
+After finishing that model, I was working on scratch building a 3/8" scale model of the scow schooner Alma up until the end of November (2015) but got burned out so I have set it aside for a while.
 I'm currently working on a model of a New England pinky schooner.

 I started building models as a kid (mostly plastic) but as I grew older and other fun things came along, I abandoned modeling (although I have always loved to view and marvel over ship models in museums).
 I tried a few wooden models during my middle adult years, but mostly without success.
 I often started a model with great enthusiasm but rarely got past the point of completing the hull.
 I believe I tried to tackle models that were either too advanced for my skill level or simply would have taken a longer time than I was prepared to spend.
 (If you are a newcomer to the hobby, please read my suggestions for choosing your first kit and my list of suggested tools.)

 Muscongus Bay Lobster SmackSome years ago, I had a long Christmas vacation and dug out a kit I'd started some years before.
 It was Midwest's Muscongus Bay Lobster Smack.
 Although I didn't finish the kit during the vacation, I did keep at it and finished it up a few weeks later.
 It will never show up in a museum, but it turned out OK.
 Completing that kit was key for me and I continued to build - and finish - more models.